 - Please note that the health portal will include health appointment history information (dates/times), do not share your portal access to anyone whom you do not want to have access to this information.
 We will not reset a portal account at a parent's request.
 The student must contact us to request a portal reset.

-Health Insurance Enrollment / Waver
+Health Insurance Enrollment / Waiver

-Health Insurance Enrollment / Waver
+Health Insurance Enrollment / Waiver